gabyx/Githooks/README.md

 guide you through the installation process.
 Check the `cli installer --help` for available options.
 Some of them are described below:

-Its adviced to only install Githooks for a selection of the supported hooks by using `--maintained-hooks` as
+Its advised to only install Githooks for a selection of the supported hooks by using `--maintained-hooks` as

 ```shell